-Be careful with wetting your dog however because if they stay wet their fur can then become very hot and wet, which retains more heat and can be worse for them.
-If you are wetting your dog it is better to let him get wet, which will draw the heat from his body, then dry him to take the hot water away rather than leaving it on his fur.
+Be careful with wetting your dog however because if they stay wet their fur can then become extremely hot and wet, which retains more heat and can be worse for them.
+If you are wetting your dog it is better to let him get wet, which will draw the heat from his body, then dry him to take the now hot water away rather than leaving it on his fur.

 Their coat which keeps them warm in winter keeps them cool in summer as well, to a certain extent.
 In summer they lose their thick winter undercoat, but their outer coat works to stop heat getting in, so they need this.
-When it retains too much heat, however, then they can get overheated rapidly.
+When it retains too much heat, however, then they can become overheated rapidly.

 Some breeds feel the heat more than others, such as snub-nosed pups like pugs and bulldogs, or those with coats built for winter such as huskies.
 You need to show extra care with these little guys.

 If it’s a hot day or you have been exercising and your dog seems to be panting much more than usual, or is sluggish or seems confused, then he could be overheating.
 Contact your vet straight away to get advice on what to do if this happens.
-Better advice is for you as the responsible one, to not let him get that hot in the first place.
+Better advice for you is, as the responsible one, not to let him get that hot in the first place.